 Backpacking in Africa can be hard work, but when you find a spot that's cheap, safe, fun and on a beach -- it's simply heaven.
 Here's a list of my top 10 places to chill out and rest when you're in Africa.
-These are not places I'd recommend you spend your entire vacation since that would be an utter waste of a trip to Africa.
+These are not places you should spend your entire vacation since that would be an utter waste of a trip to Africa.
 But as a respite along the way and to rest those weary bones from local bumpy buses -- they're just what the doctor ordered.

 Lake Malawi is a beautiful freshwater lake that takes up about a third of the entire country of Malawi.
 Most backpackers who make it to Malawi head straight for a beach and they're rarely disappointed.
 Malawi is the cheapest place in the world to get your diving certification, so you may as well do something useful while you enjoy the sunsets and grilled fish!

-Best Places to Stay on Lake Malawi:
+Best Places to Stay on Lake Malawi

 - Mango Drift Lodge on Likomo Island has beach huts and dorms, with a bar and restaurant on the beach.